 This tip carries over from in-person interviews.
 At Kokua, we reserve 30-minutes just for you, so make sure you have the time, date, and login information saved on your calendar.
 Having an event on your computer will save you from having to dig through emails to find the link.
 Login on time – or a few minutes early if you can!

-2. Use a laptop or computer for your virtual interview
+Use a laptop or computer

-While your phone might be great for video chatting with friends and family members, you’ll be more successful on a laptop or computer for a professional interview.
+While your phone might be great to video chat with friends and family members, you’ll be more successful on a laptop or computer for a professional interview.
 This will allow you to be hands free, have a steady camera, and avoid any distractions from your phone.
 During your Kokua interview, we may share our screen to provide visuals and answer questions, which can be difficult to see clearly on a smaller phone screen.

 Pro tip: Make sure your computer is fully charged or plugged in so you’re not interrupted by the dreaded “low battery” notification during your interview.